My Cycle

 - Mia, age 20

-All women are entitled to understanding how their BBT can be used to understand their menstrual cycle.
+My Cycle empowers women to understand how their BBT can be used to understand their menstrual cycle.

 Our goals:

-• Provide a simple and affordable way of tracking your BBT.
+• Provide a simple and affordable way of tracking BBT.

 Credit: Samantha Greenhill